jamessimone/apex-rollup/README.md

 - `Is Full Record Set` (optional) - by default, if the records you are passing in comprise the full set of child items for a given lookup item but none of them "qualify" to be rolled up (either due to the use of the Calc Item Where Clause, Changed Fields On Calc Item, or a custom Evaluator), Rollup aborts early.
 If you know you have the exhaustive list of records to be used for a given lookup item **and** you stipulate the Full Recalculation Default Number (or String) Value, you can override the existing rollup item's amount by toggling this field
 - `Order By (First/Last)` (optional) - at present, only valid when FIRST/LAST is used as the Rollup Operation.
 This is the API name of a text/date/number-based field that you would like to order the calculation items by. **Note** unlike DLRS, this field is _not_ optional on a first/last operation; a validation rule will enforce that you supply a value here, even if the value used is the same as the field you are rolling up on.
 - `Defer Processing` (optional, default `false`) - when checked and set to `{!$GlobalConstant.True}`, you have to call the separate invocable method `Process Deferred Rollups` at the end of your flow.
 Otherwise, each invocable action kicks off a separate queueable/batch job. **Note** - for extremely large flows calling dozens of rollup operations, it behooves the end user / admin to occasionally call the `Process Deferred Rollups` to separate rollup operations into different jobs.
 You'll avoid running out of memory by doing so.
-- `Is Rollup Started From Parent` (defaults to `{!$GlobalConstant.False}`) - set to `{!$GlobalConstant.True}` if collection being passed in is the parent SObject, and you want to recalculate the defined rollup operation for the passed in parent records.
+- `Is Rollup Started From Parent` (optional, defaults to `{!$GlobalConstant.False}`) - set to `{!$GlobalConstant.True}` if collection being passed in is the parent SObject, and you want to recalculate the defined rollup operation for the passed in parent records.
 Used in conjunction with `Calc Item Type When Rollup Started From Parent`
-- `Calc Item Type When Rollup Started From Parent` - only necessary to provide if `Is Rollup Started From Parent` field is enabled and set to `{!$GlobalConstant.True}`.
+- `Calc Item Type When Rollup Started From Parent` (optional) - only necessary to provide if `Is Rollup Started From Parent` field is enabled and set to `{!$GlobalConstant.True}`.
 Normally in this invocable, the calc item type is figured out by examining the passed-in collection - but when the collection is the parent records, we need the SObject API name of the calculation items explicitly defined.
+- `Grandparent Relationship Field Path` (optional) - if [you are rolling up to a grandparent (or greater) parent object](#grandparent-rollups), use this field to establish the full relationship name of the field, eg from Opportunity Line Items directly to an Account's Annual Revenue: `Opportunity.Account.AnnualRevenue` would be used here.
+The field name should match up with what is being used in `Rollup Field On Lookup Object`.

 Here is an example of the base action filled out (not shown, but also important - the assignment of the collection to the `Records to rollup` variable):